Powerlearnproject/se-day1-assignment-Juana-tech/README.md

    b) they communicate with stakeholders to gather requirements and provide updates on progress, managing expectations throughout the Project Life Cycle

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+An IDE is a comprehensive software application that provides the developers with with tools to write, test and debug their code within a single interface.
+Importance
+a) They offer features such as syntax highlighting, code completion and Intelligent suggestions which help developers t write code more efficiently and accurately. b)IDEs come with inbuilt debugging tools that allow developers to set breakpoints, step through code and inspect variables.
+c) Many IDEs include tools for managing the compilation and building of projects, streamlining the development workflow.
+A version control systems helps manage changes to Source Code over time facilitating collaboration among developers and maintaining a history of code changes.
+Importance
+a) VCSs enable multiple developers to work on the same codebase simultaneously without conflicts.
+b) VCSs maintain a history of changes made to the code, allowing developers to track modifications, revert to previous versions and understand the evolution of the project.
+c) VCSs serve as a backup mechanism for the codebase.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.